ipfabric/docs/docs/IP_Fabric_Settings/system/ca.md

 ---
-description: This section contains information how to add CA certificates to IP Fabric.
+description: This section contains information on how to add CA certificates to IP Fabric.
 ---

-# Certification Authorities
+# Certificate Authorities

-Before version `6.0`, IP Fabric used the CA bundle shipped with `node.js`.
+Before version `6.0`, IP Fabric used the CA bundle shipped with Node.js.
 This led to confusion as system utilities were not aware of new certificates.

-Since version `6.0`, we have switched to global cert store trusted by `openssl`.
+Since version `6.0`, we have switched to global cert store trusted by OpenSSL.
-Internally, this is achieved by passing `--use-openssl-ca` to `node.js`.
+Internally, this is achieved by passing `--use-openssl-ca` to Node.js.

-## Adding a custom certificate
+## Adding a Custom Certificate

 You can add a certificate by placing its `.crt` file in the `/usr/local/share/ca-certificates` directory and running the following command: